Code of Conduct

 - I will not use profanity, abusive language or threatening behavior towards any rider, parent, or track official.

 Parent’s Code of Conduct

 It is the intention of this CONTRACT to promote Good Sportsmanship and respect for all participants within the Association.
-All parents must sign this pledge before being allowed to participate at Greater Victoria BMX- weather as a racer or spectator- and must continue to observe the principles of Good Sportsmanship.
+All parents and guardians by participating and or being present at or in BMX Canada and USA BMX events as well as local races, practices and clinics all riders, members, volunteers, spectators, parents and guardians agree at Greater Victoria BMX- whether as a racer or spectator- and must continue to observe the principles of Good Sportsmanship.

 - I will not force my child to ride BMX

 - I will remember that my child rides for his or her enjoyment, not mine.

 - I will encourage my child to ride by the rules and to resolve conflict without resorting to hostility or violence.

 - I will teach my child that doing one’s best is as important as winning so that my child will never feel defeated by the outcome of the race.